Best Circular Saw Reviews & Ratings 2018

 Aluminum or Magnesium Shoe Plate

-Steel plates are common on the less expensive circular saws, however they have a few downsides.
-First, they do tend to bend if you were to drop your saw.
-Furthermore, they do tend to roll up (curl) up on the edges – this ends up causing problems if you need to run your saw alongside a straightedge to achieve precise cuts.
+Steel plates are common on the less expensive models, however they have a few downsides.
+First, they do tend to bend if you were to drop your tool.
+Furthermore, they do tend to roll up (curl) up on the edges – this ends up causing problems if you need to run your tool alongside a straightedge to achieve precise cuts.

 Extra Bevel Capacity

-If you’re looking for extra bevel capacity, the majority of saws cut bevels beyond 45 degrees.
-Is this a must have feature, well, if you’re a framer and need to cut-in hips and valleys, having a saw that will cut beyond 45 degrees is a must have in any toolbox.
+If you’re looking for extra bevel capacity, the majority of brands cut bevels beyond 45 degrees.
+Is this a must have feature, well, if you’re a framer and need to cut-in hips and valleys, having a model that will cut beyond 45 degrees is a must have in any toolbox.